hedyhli/site/content/posts/_index.md

 title = 'Posts'
 +++

+These are my long-form musings.
+Expect posts no less frequent than yearly but never more frequent than daily.

 Comments can be sent to my
 [public mailing list](https://lists.sr.ht/~hedy/posts) where I'll also send new posts as plain text.
 If you subscribe to the list, it acts like a newsletter